cn0047/stash/ed/ddd.md

 complex net of relationships.
 There are several types of associations (one-to-one, many-to-many...).

+A DDD aggregate is a cluster of domain objects that can be treated as a single unit.

+Car it is aggregate for: wheels, engine, spark and fuel, etc.

 ### Domain Event

 A domain object that defines an event (something that happens).

+• Modeling a Domain Event is like writing a news article
+• Publishing a Domain Event is like printing the article in the paper
+• Spreading a Domain Event is like sending the newspaper so everyone can read the article

 ### DBAL